DaliaBasa/Active-Directory/ActiveDirectory.md

 ##
 ### Forest Level Roles
-This roles are unique to each forest, thus there is only one of each in a forest.
+These roles are unique to each forest, thus there is only one of each in a forest.

 ### Schema Operations Master
 The domain controller that holds the schema master role, is the only domain controller that can make any schema changes in the forest, to make the forest changes it’s also required to have a user account with a ‘Schema Admins’ group privileges. </br>